 6. Be Thorough With Your Research

-Firstly I looked online at various genealogy search websites, such as Ancestry and FindMyPast.
-I would check Censuses, newspaper archives, military records, probates and other databases that these sites held.
+Firstly I look online at various genealogy search websites, such as Ancestry and FindMyPast.

-I would also look at the indexes for births, deaths and marriages on these sites.
-Once I had found out these records I could then apply to purchase the actual certificates.
-After I had obtained these certificates I could then gather even more information such as the residence of the person listed, their occupation, date of event and so on.
+After I obtain these certificates I can then gather even more information such as the residence of the person listed, their occupation, date of the event, and so on.

 Check whether sources of information are available